realmagicgreen/magicgreen-jekyll/_posts/2018-06-08-artotel-bamboo.md

 photography: Rokma # put here photographer name
 ---

-With a state of the art brand new bamboo construction, Artotel Beach Club in Sanur, Bali brings vibrancy and colour to the island's south east.
+With a state of the art brand new bamboo construction, Artotel Beach Club in Sanur, Bali brings vibrancy and color to the island's south east.

 {% include image.html name="-02" caption="" %}

-They plant to satisfy the needs of travellers who are looking for a refreshingly arty Bali experience.
+They plant to satisfy the needs of travelers who are looking for a refreshingly arty Bali experience.

 {% include image.html name="-03" caption="" %}